0

 How Does Sugar Contribute to Gut Inflammation?

-You see, consuming sugar acts like fuel for harmful bacteria residing within our guts.
-It's kind of like pouring gasoline onto a fire.
-The result?
-An imbalance between good and bad bacteria could cause inflammation or other health issues.
+Consuming sugar acts like fuel for harmful bacteria residing within our guts.
+This results in an imbalance between good and bad bacteria could cause inflammation or other health issues.

 To put this into perspective, let’s consider some key stats: Consuming high amounts of sugar leads to an overgrowth of these harmful bacteria, which results in gut inflammation.